-We found that, overall, the farmers responded strongly to the introduction of a third party: They were more likely to trust in 3TG relative to TG.
-These findings corroborate existing findings on third-party enforcements, such as those of Vollan (2011).
-However, somewhat surprisingly, the potential for collusion did not significantly reduce the propensity to trust.
+We find that overall farmers respond strongly to the introduction of a third party: They are more likely to trust in 3TG relative to TG.
+These findings corroborate with existing findings on third-party enforcements such as Volan (2011).
+However, somewhat surprisingly, the potential for collusion does not significantly reduce the propensity to trust.
 This may be due to the framing of the third party as an "auditor" - a term that seems to exude trust in the Vietnamese culture.